khmelnitskiianton/RedBlackTree/README.md

 python3 tests/e2e/run.py --bin build/bin/rbtree
 ```

-Useful archive with tests set and script for run rbtree - `tests/e2e.tar.gz`

 ## Benchmarks

 To confirm optimality algorithm of my red-black tree and range query method, I create big tests and compare work time of program based on my RBTree and std::set (with its method that used lower_bound and std::distance)